raseribanez/Card-Trick-Game/README.md

 # Card-Trick-Game

-A Magic Trick I found in a Christmas Cracker - and coded into a Python Game
+magicNumberTrick_OLD.py    is the first version I made magicNumberTrick_NEW.py    is the newer version I redid A Magic Trick I found in a Christmas Cracker - and coded into a Python Game

 When I wrote this I had literally been coding for a few weeks, using PDF guides and tutorials to help